 Many people do not know that they can pay off their loans biweekly instead of monthly.
 When you make payments biweekly, you get to double the number of payments you make, essentially allowing you to cut your payment period in half.
 At the same time, paying biweekly reduces interest on the payment.

-If you have an installment loan, it is totally within your rights to pay off the loan fast.
+If you have an installment loan, it is within your rights to pay off the loan quickly.
 However, some lenders charge early payment penalties to discourage you from doing so.

-To get on track for paying your installment loan off early, create a budget, round up, cut down on spending, and make payments biweekly.
+To get on track to pay your installment loan off early, create a budget, round up, cut down on spending, and make biweekly payments.
 At the same time, don’t neglect yourself or be too hard on yourself in the process.